wp-plugins/postman-smtp/readme.txt

 == Troubleshooting ==

+* If sometimes Postman can send mail and sometimes it fails, with no configuration changes, your host may have poor connectivity to your mail server.
+Try doubling the Read Timeout.

 Here are some common error messages and what they mean.
 If you do not find your answer here, please [open a ticket](https://wordpress.org/support/plugin/postman-smtp).

 = Communication Error [334] =